-Case study: Bio-Yorkshire
+Dase study: Bio-Yorkshire

-Through Bio-Yorkshire, and already established connections with green initiatives in the Humber, the East of the County will be well placed to become a national leader in the bioeconomy and renewable energy.
+green initiatives in the Humber, the East of the County will be well placed to become a national leader in the bioeconomy and renewable energy.

 The York and North Yorkshire devolution asks include multiple funding proposals relating to Bio-Yorkshire.
 Bio-Yorkshire Accelerator's primary purpose is to address the lack of connectivity between academia, industry, investors and the public sector, as well as between industry sectors within and beyond Yorkshire to promote the adoption of and investment in innovation.